HHS/TANF-app/tdrs-frontend/README.md

   ```
 - Build the Docker image locally with
   ```
-  docker build --target localdev -t adamcaron/tdrs-frontend:local .
+  docker build --target localdev -t tdp-frontend:local . -f Dockerfile.local
   ```
 - Run the app:
   ```
-  docker run -it -p 3000:3000 -v $PWD/src/:/home/node/app/src --rm adamcaron/tdrs-frontend:local yarn start
+  docker run -it -p 3000:3000 -v $PWD/src/:/home/node/app/src --rm tdp-frontend:local yarn start
   ```

 Navigate to [localhost:3000](localhost:3000) and you should see the app.
+The above command mounds the `/src` directory into the container, so code changes automatically take effect while the container is running, without any need to restart the container.
+This makes is convenient for development.

 **Login is now linked with the [tdrs-backend](../tdrs-backend/README.md) service.
 You will need a local instance of that application running**